CALDISS-AAU/sdsphd19_source/content/info/practical/index.md

 We (the course organizers and lecturers) would like to invite all interested participants to join us for a dining and social event.

 The event will take place on Wednesday Nov.
-27 from 18:30-23:00 at TBD.
+27 from 18:30-22:30 at <a href=https://pingvintapas.dk/ target = "_blank">Restaurant Pingvin</a>.
 Dinner and accompanying drinks are covered by the course (any further drinks you will have to pay for yourselves).

 Sign up by filling out this registration form: http://bit.ly/sdsphd19social

 <iframe width="640px" height= "480px" src= "https://forms.office.com/Pages/ResponsePage.aspx?id=Sbrb9QbOb0msPgzxQ2HZNGg7-JICeN1Kopl4dsYkgftUMTVMNFg0QTRKUDVMNzRNMlBVREdXNllONSQlQCN0PWcu&embed=true" frameborder= "0" marginwidth= "0" marginheight= "0" style= "border: none; max-width:100%; max-height:100vh" allowfullscreen webkitallowfullscreen mozallowfullscreen msallowfullscreen> </iframe>

 We hope to see as many of you as possible!